methods hero image

 Stage 6.
 Front-end development

-Depending on the project, the front-end and back-end development can go either in parallel or the back-end is followed by the front-end.
-A front-end developer implements all visual features and makes sure everything is pixel-perfect, and that a website is cross-browser compatible.
-Be attentive to the front end: its state impacts important website metrics, including Core Web Vitals, and, in the end, it impacts website's Google ranking as well.
+Depending on the project, the front-end and back-end development keep pace, or the back end is followed by the front end.
+A front-end developer implements the visual features and makes sure everything is pixel-perfect and that the website is cross-browser compatible.
+Be attentive to the front end: its state impacts important website metrics, including Core Web Vitals, and, in the end, it impacts Google rankings as well.

 Stage 7.
 Quality assurance